DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 </div>

 ### solution for the challenges

+First requirement: the thread that creates new renders for a FractalCanvas should be the thread that destroys the FractalCanvas.
+If not, how can the thread that destroys the FractalCanvas safely do so?
+The other thread could start new renders any moment.
+There should not be a thread using the FractalCanvas while it's being destroyed.
+The thread that does create new renders is the GUI thread.
+It responds to key presses and mouse actions.
+The event handlers will start new renders.
+It's also the GUI thread that responds to a user's decision to close a tab, so the requirement is satisfied.

-The solution for the resource freeing problem that I use: count the number of threads using the resource, and free it only when there are 0 threads using it.
-Use program consistency after each message to guarantee that no new threads will start using the resource after that.
+The second requirement is that the FractalCanvas is destroyed after all threads using it are finished.
+The solution I use is counting the number of threads, and freeing the resource only when there are 0 threads using it.
+The program consistency after each message can be used to to guarantee that no new threads will start using the resource after that.

 For example, when a refreshthread is started (which refreshes the screen 10 times per second), a variable in the FractalCanvas which counts the number of non-render threads is updated, and again updated when the thread ends:

 ```c++
 //start a refresh thread